apache/celix/documents/README.md

 ## Components
 Apache Celix also offers a way to create components which interact with dynamic services in declarative way.

-This removes some complexity of dynamic services by declaring service dependency and configure the dependency as required or optional.
+This removes some complexity of dynamic services by declaring service dependency and configuring the dependency as required or optional.

 Apache Celix components can be created using the built-in C and C++ dependency manager.